Reviewed by Harriet

 So the protest goes on, swelling in size and attracting radical students from other neighbouring universities.
 Naomi emails the organisers, inviting them to a meeting.
 They do not come.
 She tries again, still no response.
 The students are happy to talk to the media, and share their anger on social networks, but have no interest in an open discussion.
 To make matters worse, problems arise with the status of the protest’s organiser, a charismatic Palestinian student called Omar Khyal.
 Omar had gained admission to the college through his application essay, a brilliant and moving account of his escape from Gaza following the murder of his entire family.
 But it turns out that Omar has failed all his classes, apart from the one taught by Dr Gall, whose protegé he is.
 Naomi is hoping to meet with him to discuss his options – ideally, a term off to catch up with his failed work.
 But instead Omar gives an interview to the press, saying he has been expelled and all his belongings thrown away in bin bags, neither of which is true.
 He then disappears from sight, and nobody knows where he has gone.
 And things at Webster go from bad to worse.

-So, this is satire of an extremely relevant kind, as anyone who is vaguely familiar with the current state of universities in the US, at least, will clearly recognise.
+So, this is satire of a highly relevant kind, as anyone who is vaguely familiar with the current state of universities in the US, at least, will clearly recognise.
 Student protest is a highly topical issue, but also under fire is the college’s admissions policy, clearly skewed and biased in many deplorable ways despite what appear to be the best efforts of Francine Rigor, the admissions officer and Naomi’s best friend.
 But central to the story is Naomi herself, so kind and well-meaning but so powerless and vulnerable.
 It’s a scary picture of how a popular person can become a virtual pariah as a result of the spread of misinformation.
 This is indeed a psychological thriller in that is shows the deterioration of Naomi’s self-image and her gradual descent into near despair.
 It’s not giving too much away to say she comes through it in the end, but she’s not going to be unchanged.
-In fact both the two books of Korelitz’s that I’ve read so far have something in common, a strong and intelligent protagonist who means well but has a lot of lessons to learn and emerges sadder and wiser.
+In fact both books by Korelitz that I’ve read so far have something in common, a strong and intelligent protagonist who means well but has a lot of lessons to learn and emerges sadder and wiser.

 As you can tell, I really enjoyed this novel.
 It manages at times to be really funny but also frighteningly true to the issues it foregrounds.
 I whizzed through it.